by Sasha Alyson

 In the late 1800s, the great powers of Europe carved up Africa, grabbing colonies for themselves.

 One not-so-great power also got involved: The tiny kingdom of Belgium.
 Belgium itself had no colonial aspirations.
 But its ruler, King Leopold II, was greedy beyond measure.
-Early in life, Leopold had decided he wanted a colony – of his own, as a personal possession and source of wealth.
-The best spots were already taken so Leopold set his eye on the vast, unmapped interior of Africa.
+Early in life, Leopold set his heart on having a colony – of his own, as a personal possession and source of wealth.
+The best spots were already taken so Leopold looked at the vast, unmapped interior of Africa.
 To win acceptance from other Western powers – the only voices that mattered – he portrayed himself as a humanitarian.
 He would save the Congo from evil Arab slave traders.
 Furthermore, his European allies would also benefit; he promised to open the Congo to free trade.

 At first, ivory was the main export.
 In the 1890s an unexpected invention changed the world: The inflatable tire.
 Now you could have a comfortable ride on a bicycle, with the tires acting as cushions.
 Soon automobile tires created an even bigger market.
 The West grew hungry for more rubber.